-Thus, the above appointment was not in accordance with the Recruitment Rules and the provisions of DSER, 1973.
+Thus, the appointment these personnel were not in accordance with the Recruitment Rules and the provisions of DSER, 1973.

-Accordingly, the remuneration paid by the school to them is not allowable and thus, has been included while deriving the fund position of the school considering the same fund is available to the school with the direction to the school to recover this amount from the Society within 30 days from the date of issue of this order.
+Accordingly, the remuneration paid by the school is not allowable and thus, has been included while deriving the fund position of the school considering the same fund is available to the school with the direction to school this amount from the Society within 30 days from the date of issue of this order.